 Have you had as many luxury items, holidays makeovers as your friends appear to have had?

-Have you also experienced their worries and concerns about how they are going to afford the payments or the things they can’t do because there are up to their neck in debt?
+Have you also experienced their worries and concerns about how they will afford the payments or the things they can’t do because they are up to their neck in debt?

 What do you read and why do you read it?

-What you read can also play a significant role in your view of the world and money’s place in it.
+What you read can also significantly influence your view of the world and money’s place in it.